blucey/picobrew-z-api/Picobrew Z API.md

         * 4 = Adjunct 3
         * 5 = Adjunct 4
         * 6 = Special value to indicate that the machine should pause for the user.
-    * Name:  The name of the step
+    * Name:  The name of the step, this string appears to truncate to a maximum length < 20
     * Temp:  The target temperature for the step, in degrees fahrenheit.
     * Time:  The amount of time to spend at the target temperature during this step.
 * TypeCode:  The type of recipe, possible values: